Chenshanming-repo/NanoFilter/README.md

 ## Installation & Dependencies

-The script can be run in two ways:
+The script can be run like this:

 ### 1. Run from Source Code